gifaeriyanto/home-manager/README.md

-# Gifa Home Manager with Ansible
+# Gifa's Home Manager with Ansible

 Automate local apps installation and configuration with Ansible.